Return to Friends of the Phonograph Movie List

 Reviewed by DB

 In this 2000 movie for vinyl-record lovers, John Cusack plays a record store owner who, due to another breakup (or as the liner on the DVD describes "his needle skips the love groove when his longtime girlfriend walks out on him.")
-The liner could have also mentioned that Cusack didn't deserve her and she had smartly left.
-Cusack then turns his attention to a reexamination of his past loves Since making top five lists for music is his habit he naturally proceeds to make a list of his top five worst breakups.
+The liner could have also mentioned that Cusack didn't deserve her and she was smart to leave.
+Following the breakup Cusack reexamines his past loves.
+Since making top five lists for music is his passion and go-to activity he naturally proceeds to make a list of his top five worst breakups.

 Cusack ends up learning a few things about himself including the fact that he wasn't always the dumpee.
 In the end Laura does take him back so perhaps he learned more than he showed in the movie.

-The record store scenes are humorous because of the personalities of the store 'employees' (i.e., Jack Black) and their esoteric and parodied elitist attitudes about records and music.
+The record store scenes are humorous because of the personalities of the store 'employees' (i.e., Jack Black) and their esoteric and parodied elitist/condesending opinions about records and music.

-Overall, it's an homage to the local, independent record store which played an important role in popular culture and music.
-It seems highly unlikely that there will ever be the reverence for the CD that exists for vinyl records.
-Nevertheless, the dominance of streaming and whatever technology comes next surely foretells that vinyl from now on will never being more than a niche market.
+It seems highly unlikely that there will ever be the reverence for the CD that existed for vinyl records.
+Streaming has also removed the tactile element of selecting and playing a song.
+The dominance of streaming and whatever technology comes next surely foretells that vinyl's future will be based even more on record collectors and a niche market.

 Cusack refiling his personal record collection by sorting the records "autobiographically" is very innovative.
 It's true that we all have many songs associated with particular memories and connections.
 But Cusack is surely unique in his invented methodology.